vilukissa68/headsail-vp/examples/hpc-c/tvm-hpc/README.md

 ## Python dependencies
-Python dependencies are needed for building TVM models from onnx graphs and must be available during tvm-hpc compilation.
+Python dependencies are needed for building TVM models from TFLite graphs and must be available during tvm-hpc compilation.

 Install python dependencies for TVM
 ``` sh